hawa-bah/black-codher-my-personal-project/README.md

 #### Start The Development Server

-Once cloned you can start the client side code (front-end), server side (back-end) and database separately using the commands in their respective folders.
-If you prefer to start all three together (this is the most convienient way), you can do so with the following commands:
+Once cloned you can start the application and run it locally, both (front-end) and (back-end) with the following commands:

-1. `npm install && cd client && npm install && cd ..`
+1. `cd black-codher-my-personal-project`
 2. `npm run start`